Buyer’s Guide to Food and Beverage Software

 For example, there are significantly different software applications for food and beverage manufacturers vs. food and beverage businesses involved in distribution/logistics vs. food and beverage companies in the hospitality and service industry (like restaurants, hotels and caterers).
 Each has their own specific business processes and requirements, like food safety and traceability for manufacturing; inventory management and supply chain management for food distribution; and food preparation, billing and forecasting for food service and hospitality.
 As such you may want to start your search based on what branch of the food and beverage industry you work in and serve.

 Another advance consideration is to determine what existing legacy software applications that your food and beverage system needs to integrate with (e.g., accounting software like Quickbooks, business software like Oracle Netsuite, etc.).

 In this article, we are going to outline the three basic types of food and beverage software programs to give you a general understanding of what is offered in the marketplace.
 However, with that said, you should expect at least some of the following benefits, regardless of your needs or the type of software.

 F&B software falls into the category of enterprise resource planning software - often called ERP software - where business processes and workflows are consolidated and automated to create efficiencies, simplify tasks and provide insights so users can make well-informed decisions based on actual data.

-ERP software is designed to potentially span across many job functions and departments, which can include ordering/purchasing, production, oversight, sales, manufacturing, delivery and billing/accounting.
+ERP software is designed to potentially span across many job functions and departments, which can include ordering/purchasing, production, oversight, sales, manufacturing, delivery, financial management, business intelligence and billing/accounting.
 However, generally its purpose is to maximize productivity and streamline operations for businesses.

 Increased Customer Satisfaction